RITSPARSA/cyberengine/README.md

 ```
 Teams:
     Members
     Servers:
         Services
             Properties
             Checks
             Users
 ```

 ## Checks

 Any type of service can be defined, checked, and scored.
-The scoring is done by a script that usually pulls service's properties and users from the database and performs the required checks.
+Scoring can be performed by any script by simply pulling service properties/users from the database.

 ### Example Check

 A simple script (written in any language) pulls all services and their properties with a protocol of "ping" across all teams from the database.
-For each service the script performs it's action which in this example is a ping against the address associated with service.
-If the address responds then it is determined to "pass" and a database insert is performed with the required check parameters.
+For each service the script performs it's action which in this example is a ping against the address associated with service (address defined by a service property).
+If the address responds then it is determined to "pass" and a database insert is performed with the required check parameters (passed, request, response).

 ## Rails Frontend